geseib/awsnetworkshop/website/content/40-Connect/_index.md

 +++
-menutitle = "Connecting the Datacenter to AWS " chapter = false weight = 40
+title = "Connecting the Datacenter to AWS " chapter = false weight = 40
 +++